Residence Life holds mandatory RA training on Penn State’s first intended wellness day

-Editor’s note: The names of some individuals interviewed for this story have been changed in order to protect their identities.

-As of Monday evening, Residence Life did not respond for comment in this article.
+As of Tuesday morning, Residence Life did not respond for comment in this article.

 Penn State Residence Life at University Park is holding mandatory resident assistant training during the first intended university-wide wellness day on Tuesday, Feb.
 9, eliciting mixed reactions from RAs themselves.

-Note: Editor’s note: The names of all individuals interviewed for this story have been changed in order to protect their identities.
-The Daily Collegian has verified through fact-checking that all the individuals interviewed for this story are RAs.